Parents are turning to organic diapers over the standard to be more eco-friendly, but is it really better for the baby?

 And lastly, if you can’t afford the extra cash or workload, then don’t feel ashamed for using the regular store-boughts.
 However, I’d recommend grabbing either a Pampers Pure, Huggies Little Snugglers, or Pampers Swaddlers if you can help it, since they are at least somewhat environment and baby-friendly.

-All that said, personally I would consider organic ones as the best diapers, otherwise I would not be writing all of this to you.
+All that said, personally, I would consider organic ones as the best diapers, otherwise, I would not be writing all of this to you.

-The extra monetary expenses were negligible compared to the comfort of my kids or that of nature, and if you find the right ones, I am sure you too will find an agreeable price for your own baby budgets.
+The extra monetary expenses were negligible compared to the comfort of my kids or that of nature, and if you find the right ones, I am sure you too will find an agreeable price for your own baby budget.

 Naturally, I am here to help with that too, so I have compiled a list of a few brands that may or may not interest you, and to save you time between lengthy internet searches of the “best organic disposable diapers.”